 Individuals suffering from chronic stress will often find themselves deficient in magnesium, supplementing with the mineral can provide some relief from the stress and mental well-being.
-Sufficient supplementation of magnesium has been shown to minimize the effects of adrenal fatigue.
+Sufficient supplementation of magnesium has been shown to minimize the effects of mild adrenal insufficiency.

 The brain requires three times as much magnesium as the rest of the body, through the prevalence of headaches can occur so can the lack of mental wellbeing and poor brain function.
 An adequate amount of magnesium increase blood flow to the cortex, frontal, temporal as well as the insular region of the brain.
 Providing the brain with an adequate amount of oxygen and essential vitamins and minerals will allow it to function better and will leave the individual feeling better mentally.